cybershujin/Workshop-Materials/README.md

 Prerequisites for this workshop are in two sections: the **knowledge** that will help you make the most of the workshop and the **technical preparation** for participating in the hands-on-section of the workshop.

 For the technical preparation In this workshop you have the choice to either **Download Anaconda and Jupyter Lab** or you can follow along using the **Cloud Hosted Options** for using the notebooks and models.

+We do cover HuggingFace in this workshop.
+Realize that you with need either to have completed the **Download** preparation steps *or* have a Google Cloud or Amazing Cloud account to deploy the model to in that step if you wish to follow along.
+These accounts are involved setups, and it is *highly* recommended to do this in advance if you wish to follow along.

 While the instructors recommend that you do the **Download** method, as it will allow you to build familiarity with tools you will use through your Machine Learning and AI journey and allow you to use data without putting that data in a cloud service, we provide instructions for both here.
 The Download method also allows you to easily take advantage of many of the github projects and Juypter Notebook referenced as part of this workshop.